 Welcome to the world of skiing and snowboarding!
 We know learning any new sport can be intimidating, but it can be especially so with skiing.
 That's why we're so hoppy to be sharing our Frog Family expertise!
 Once you've decided to make a family ski trip, one of the big decisions involves equipment.
 It can be a bit overwhelming to think of everything you need, let alone decide whether you should rent or buy.
-If you have snowboarders, there are slightly different equipment and considerations.
-Today we're leaping into the discussion of whether to rent or buy ski equipment.
-We'll also offer trusted tips, plus a list of other gear and clothing you'll want to get for your getaway!
+Don't fret, frogs!
+We're here to help.
+We'll offer trusted tips on deciding to rent or buy ski equipment, plus more!

-If it is one of your first few times on the mountain, then you should definitely rent equipment.
+Rent if it is one of your first few times on the mountain.
 By renting, you can get familiar with the equipment and learn what you like or don’t like.
-If you find a ski boot that is really comfortable or a ski that makes it all seem easier, then you might decide to go out and purchase that brand or style because you have had a chance to demo it and compare it to other rentals you might have used.
+If you find a rental ski boot that is really comfortable or a rental ski that makes it all seem easier, then you might decide to go out and purchase that brand or style.
+This way, you will have a chance to demo gear and make comparisons.
 Many ski resorts and rental shops have demo shops for just that reason.

-If you are a more experienced skier, it can make financial sense to buy, but you still might like the option of renting the right equipment for the conditions.
-You might want to try powder skis on a fresh snow day or try out some new technology by renting a demo.
-Renting can offer flexibility or simply help you make a purchasing decision to see if you like the equipment before making an investment.
+If you are a more experienced skier, it makes financial sense to buy.
+However, you still might like the option of renting the right equipment for the conditions.
+For example, you might want to try powder skis on a fresh snow day or try out some new technology by renting a demo.
+Renting offers flexibility.
+It also helps you make a purchasing decision to see if you like the equipment before making an investment.
 Even as an experienced skier, I once bought the worst pair of boots ever because I never had a chance to try them before purchasing.
 They gave me hot spots no matter what I did.
 My older skis needed to go at that point so I rented different equipment for two seasons until I found a boot and ski that I was really hoppy with.
 Then I went out and purchased them.
 The boot was one they heated up and had custom molded to my foot, which was a big plus!
 As that equipment ages, I may rent again for a while since ski technology has changed a lot since my last purchase.
 Renting will give me a sense of what I like before purchasing again.

 On the other hand, if you will be making several ski trips each year and can drive to a ski resort, bringing your own equipment has its advantages.
 It's nice to be familiar and comfortable with how it performs.
 You don't have to wait in line and pay for rental equipment.
 With your own skis and an Epic Pass or other multi-day lift ticket in hand, you are ready to hit the slopes without any stops.
 Plus, if you want to try out a new ski or adjust to changing conditions, the option to demo something different is there.